cypri3/DSA-M1/README.md

 ## DSA Implementation Project for Cryptography Course

-This project involves the comprehensive implementation of the Digital Signature Algorithm (DSA) in Java.
+This project involves the comprehensive implementation of the Digital Signature Algorithm (DSA) in Java, adhering to the FIPS 186-3 standard..
 Guided by course material and standard documentation, the project begins with a thorough understanding of the DSA standard, developing functional signing and verification algorithms.
 Subsequent stages expand functionality to support various testing scenarios and performance evaluations, with a focus on clear documentation and code readability.
 The accompanying report includes user instructions, testing scripts and implementation insights.

 ## Table of Contents